Globalization: Modern

 During the 19th century, globalization approached its form as a direct result of the Industrial Revolution.
 Industrialization allowed standardized production of household items using economies of scale while rapid population growth created sustained demand for commodities.
 In the 19th century, steamships reduced the cost of international transportation significantly and railroads made inland transportation cheaper.
 The transportation revolution occurred some time between 1820 and 1850.
 More nations embraced international trade.
-Globalization in this period was decisively shaped by nineteenth-century imperialism such as in Africa and Asia.
+Globalization in this period was decisively shaped by nineteenth-century imperialism and colonialism such as in Africa and Asia.